-We have audited the accompanying financial statements of the business-type activities and the discretely presented component unit of Oklahoma Panhandle State University, as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise Oklahoma Panhandle State University's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities and the discretely presented component unit of Oklahoma Panhandle State University, as of and for the years ended June 30, 2024 and 2023, and the related notes to the financial statements, which collectively comprise Oklahoma Panhandle State University's basic financial statements as listed in the table of contents.

-In our opinion, based on our audit and the report of the other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the discretely presented component unit of Oklahoma Panhandle State University, as of June 30, 2023 and 2022, and the respective changes in financial position, and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audit and the report of the other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the discretely presented component unit of Oklahoma Panhandle State University, as of June 30, 2024 and 2023, and the respective changes in financial position, and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-We did not audit the financial statements of Panhandle State Foundation, which represent 100% of the assets, net assets, and revenues of the discretely presented component unit as of June 30, 2023.
-Those statements were audited by other auditors whose report has been furnished to us, and our opinions, insofar as it relates to the amounts included for Panhandle State Foundation, are based solely on the report of the other auditors.
+We did not audit the financial statements of Panhandle State Foundation, which represent 30 percent, 71 percent, and 16 percent, respectively, of the assets, fund balances, and revenues of the Oklahoma Panhandle State University as of June 30, 2024.
+Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for Panhandle State Foundation, is based solely on the report of the other auditors.